 Few decisions are more difficult than filing for bankruptcy.
 The Law Office of Wendy H. James provides clients with understanding and personal attention throughout the entire process.
 We have the experience and knowledge to reach the best resolution possible, including examining non-bankruptcy options.
-Call today to schedule your free initial consultation.
+Call or email today to schedule a consultation.

 Do you give advice over the phone?

 DUE TO COVID-19, CONSULTATIONS ARE BEING CONDUCTED VIA PHONE OR VIDEO CONFERENCING.
 WE WILL EMAIL YOU THE DISCLOSURES PRIOR TO THE APPOINTMENT.

 The Law Office of Wendy H. James does not give advice over the phone.
 There are disclosures regarding bankruptcy that must be given to each potential client.
 We need you to make an appointment and review those disclosures in our office prior to you being given advice.
 For this reason, we also cannot quote fees over the phone until we meet with you and have all of the necessary information about your specific situation.

 Is there a charge for the initial consultation?

 There is a $100.00 charge for an initial consultation payable by cash or check.
 This charge covers the time (approximately 1 hour) that Wendy H. James personally devotes to reviewing your entire financial situation and providing you options on how to proceed.
 If you retain The Law Office of Wendy H. James, the $100.00 is credited to the balance of your fees.